Skip to content

 The Role of Medical Simulations in Surgical Residency Programs

 Medical school graduates training to become surgeons must partake in surgical residency programs for anywhere from 3 to 7 years.
 Surgical residency programs give residents hands-on training to learn, practice, and develop their surgical skills before entering the profession for real.
+During this process, many rely on tools such as trauma manikins, virtual reality environments, and essential nursing supplies to enhance their skills and prepare for real-world challenges.

 The first years of surgical residency programs use medical simulations to help train residents without risking the health and safety of human patients.
 Since surgeon trainees are liable to make mistakes, surgical simulation helps improve their surgical skills in a safe, secure, risk-free environment